top of page

 Your Personal Art Concierge

 The art market is an exciting, yet often elusive, place.
 Accessing the art world and managing an art portfolio is a complex, long-term process, that can seem overwhelming for new and existing collectors alike.
 Additionally, each collector has unique motivations and priorities, whether that be the financial, personal or social benefits of art collecting.
-Recognising that no one dealer, gallery or specialist can provide a turnkey service for art collectors, Artelier brings a new approach: to act as a personal "art concierge", providing a range of bespoke services and acting as the client’s representative in navigating the art world.

-• With experience in delivering large-scale collections internationally, our curators are specialists in the logistical aspects of presentation, preservation, handling and installation, working across the world.
+• Presentation: With experience in delivering large-scale collections internationally, our curators are specialists in the logistical aspects of presentation, preservation, handling and installation, working across the world.

 Residence interior shot including mid century furniture and a wall piece commissioned by Artelier

-Yet, this broad experience also reminds us that the art world is truly a collaborative place – to cater to the niche interests of collectors, we connect with external experts to draw on their expertise and introduce a wealth of highly specialised knowledge.
-For instance, we may approach a leading dealer of Picasso lithographs on a client’s behalf, or work with an academic of Barbara Hepworth to appraise a collector’s piece, or work with art advisors of contemporary East Asian art to build on a client’s passion.
-Our aim is to work with the best positioned individuals for a client's investment goals, becoming indispensable to the client in finding reputable contacts and negotiating on their behalf.
+For instance, we may approach a leading dealer of Picasso lithographs on a client’s behalf, work with an academic of Barbara Hepworth to appraise a collector’s piece or work with art advisors of contemporary East Asian art to build on a client’s passion.
+Our aim is to work with the best-positioned individuals for a client's investment goals, becoming indispensable to the client in finding reputable contacts and negotiating on their behalf.

 As an Art Concierge, we seek to create a seamless experience for investing in art – liaising with specialists, dealers and artists, so that the client can enjoy the thrill of art collecting in the knowledge that they are making sound investments and their collection is managed by a knowledgeable art partner.